chrissyhroberts/OMR_LSHTM/README.md

   ]
 ```

+#### "Concatenations": {}

-Stuff inside '  "Concatenations: {}' block will put together data from multiple data-entry boxes on the form
+Stuff inside this block will put together data from multiple data-entry boxes on the form

-format
+format.
+For instance, the following will assign data to variable `FOO` by concatenating what's calculated from `bar1`, `bar2` and `bar3`, all of which might look across several checkboxes.

 ```
 "FOO": [